 (a) Any special damages, such as medical expenses, which the decedent incurred or sustained before the decedent’s death, and funeral expenses; and

 (b) Any penalties, including, but not limited to, exemplary or punitive damages, that the decedent would have recovered if the decedent had lived, but do not include damages for pain, suffering or disfigurement of the decedent.
-The proceeds of any judgment for damages awarded under this subsection are liable for the debts of the decedent unless exempted by law.
+The proceeds of any judgement. for damages awarded under this subsection are liable for the debts of the decedent unless exempted by law.

-If you are dealing with the loss of a loved one that resulted from the negligence or misconduct of another, allow Jennifer Gastelum Law to fight for justice for you and your loved one.
+misconduct of another, allow Jennifer Gastelum Law to fight for justice for you and your loved one.

 As with all personal injury cases, you do not pay us unless we win.
 Call us today for a free consultation.